 Certificate of Origin.
 Under CAFTA-DR, this certificate complies with customs requirements in order to receive preferential tariffs.
-A CAFTA-DR Certificate of Origin format can be found at:
+A CAFTA-DR Certificate of Origin format can be found at: http://dace.mineco.gob.gt/mineco/cafta/doctos_cafta/Certificado%20de%20Origen%20DR-CAFTA%20.pdf.

-http://dace.mineco.gob.gt/mineco/cafta/doctos cafta/Certificado%20de%20Origen%20DR-CAFTA%20.pdf.
 Under CAFTA-DR, a set of rules of origin has been included to rule trade among partners.
 The products will be granted the total preferential tariff if it is certified to be original from any of the trading partners within the CAFTA-DR agreement.
 If the origin of the product is variable (meaning the raw material was imported from a non CAFTA-DR country and processed in the U.S., for example, and re-exported), different tariffs will be applied accordingly.
 It is important to fill in all of the requested fields or the certificate will not be considered valid.
 The period for which this certificate is valid is also critical.
 Some exporters provide for very tight dates on the certificate (which can be filled by either the exporter or importer), and if the product arrives after the specified dates on the certificate, it is not considered eligible for the preferential tariff.
-Literally, any minor mistake in the Certificate of Origin will impede the importer to request the preferential tariff, and rectifications are expected to be permitted as of 2012.
+As of 2012, rectification of the Certificate of Origin is an option, in case that information needs to be edited or corrected in case of mistakes.